uvinrg/ChatServer/README.md

 Unix and MacOS:
 - change directory to ChatServer/platform/unix
 - type "make" to build
-- type "make clean" to clear
+- type "make clean" to clean
 - change directory to ChatServer/platform/unix/out
 - start the server with "./ChatServer".
 It will start on port 9399
 - optionally you can start it with "./ChatServer -port port_number"